Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Introduction

-In this work we investigate this gap by numerically calculating the minimum number of gates needed to perform certain $n$-qubit tasks.
-Our numerical results therefore delineate the actual lower limits for quantum circuit size.
+In this work we investigate this gap by numerically calculating the minimum number of gates needed to perform a given $n$-qubit task.
+Our numerical results therefore provide tight lower bounds for the quantum circuit sizes needed to perform various few-qubit tasks.
 We find in particular that it is possible to achieve the theoretical lower bounds based on parameter counting in some cases, while there are cases in which the actual minimum circuit sizes are higher than those obtained from parameter counting calculations.
 Similarly, we find that quantum-circuit-construction recipes in the literature are optimal in some cases but not others.
 We obtained these results by modifying an optimal-control-theory algorithm for optimizing control fields such that it can be used to optimize unitary operators.
 Considering the exponential growth of resources needed in general to implement state preparation and unitary operator synthesis \cite{Knill,ShendeUnitary}, our numerical calculations were necessarily limited to small numbers of qubits and short gate sequences.
 Specifically, we found that we can investigate state preparation for up to four qubits and unitary operators for up to three qubits in the most general case before the computation time makes our numerical approach unfeasible.
 We therefore cannot draw definitive conclusions about large systems.
 However, our results on small systems can give an idea about how close past results in the literature, including both the systematic constructions and the mathematical bounds, are to the minimum number of gates needed to perform quantum computing tasks in these systems.
-Furthermore, our results on few qubit systems can be utilized in noisy intermediate-scale quantum (NISQ) devices available today.
+Furthermore, our results on few qubit systems can be especially useful for noisy intermediate-scale quantum (NISQ) devices available today, since these devices are often operated at the limits of their computational power and any gate optimization can increase the complexity of problems that they can handle.